 How we assess single company EIS

-All the single company EIS deals on our website have been carefully assessed and evaluated either by Wealth Club or by reputable and established counterparties, to help you make your own decision whether to invest.
+All the single company EIS deals on our website have been carefully reviewed either by Wealth Club or by reputable and established counterparties, to help you make your own decision whether to invest.
 Wealth Club has a team of experienced corporate finance executives: qualified accountants with years of experience in highly regarded accountancy practices and in-house, within private equity-backed businesses.
 We do not verify or audit Company information but produce our reviews to help experienced investors make their own decision whether to invest.

 Wealth Club single company deals